danii/hematita/README.md

 Each segment can be used on it's own, but they're best used all together.
 If you'd like to just lex and parse lua code, the `ast` module can totally handle that.
 If you'd like to just run hand crafted bytecode, the `vm` module is well suited for it.
 But the real effect comes from stringing everything together, to form a complete interpreter.

 ### The Lexer
 The lexer just turns a stream of characters into a stream of `Token`s.
 It's effectively just an operation over an iterator.
-You can read it's docs [here]().
+You can read it's docs [here](https://docs.rs/hematita/0.1.0/hematita/ast/lexer/index.html), note that they are incomplete.

 ### The Parser
 The parser takes a stream of tokens, and turns it into a `Block`.
 A `Block` is just a `Vec` of `Statement`s. `Statement`s are an internal representation of a Lua statement.
-You can read it's docs [here](), note that they are incomplete.
+You can read it's docs [here](https://docs.rs/hematita/0.1.0/hematita/ast/parser/index.html), note that they are incomplete.

 ### The Compiler
 The compiler takes a `Block`, and produces a `Chunk`.
 A `Chunk` is just a `Vec` of `OpCode`s, with some metadata.
 It is effectively a one to one transformation, so no error handling is needed.
-You can read it's docs [here](), note that they are incomplete.
+You can read it's docs [here](https://docs.rs/hematita/0.1.0/hematita/compiler/index.html), note that they are incomplete.

 ### The Virtual Machine
 The virtual machine takes a `Function`, and executes it.
 A `Function` is just an instantiated form of a `Chunk`, with associated up-values.
 It can be made just by calling `into` on a `Chunk`.
 The virtual machine is effectively a match statement over every `OpCode`, and the code that implements it.
-You can read it's docs [here](), note that they are incomplete.
+You can read it's docs [here](https://docs.rs/hematita/0.1.0/hematita/vm/index.html), note that they are incomplete.

+[internals]: #the-internals